[Article edited 6/19/18]

 Dov Seidman quoted in Tom Friedman’s column on March 27, “In the fused world the business of business is no longer just business.
 The business of business is now society.
 And, therefore, how you take or don’t take responsibility for what your technology enables or for what happens on your platforms is inescapable.
 This is the emerging expectation of users — real people — who’ve entrusted so much of their inner lives to these powerful companies.”

 Silicon Valley has created a monster and we’ve been unwitting participants.

 The questions are many.
 Will Silicon Valley solve this?
 What do these revelations mean for our future elections?
 How will we know if anything is true or accurate if it can be manufactured so easily?
-With trust already at an all time low, business will have a lot to answer for.
+On the other hand, will anyone even care?
+Facebook’s made dozens of missteps on its path toward world domination, and despite many privacy maelstroms, they came through each episode relatively unfazed.
+Despite these facts, with trust already at an all time low, business will eventually have a lot to answer for.